NicolaOrritos/bagarino/README.md

 Usage
 -----
-_bagarino_ needs Redis (http://redis.io/) to work.
+_bagarino_ needs Redis (http://redis.io/) to be installed and running in order to work.
 To start bagarino run the following command:

-	bagarino
+	sudo bagarino

+_bagarino_ is now up and running, listening for requests on port 8124.
-Here's a detailed guide on how to call bagarino for retrieving new tickets and/or validating old ones.
+Here's a detailed guide on how to submit a request for creating new tickets and/or validating old ones.

 ### New tickets
 Obtain a new ticket: